 Let’s get physical

 Babs has apparently been physically training since her mid-teens.

 Though she only took normal, commercially available classes (particularly in the martial arts) she is athletically gifted.
 She is :

 Between her acrobatics, small size and superior speed, Batgirl excels at evading gunfire.

 Somehow, she’s also an excellent motorcyclist, able to do some stunt riding if necessary.
 She was markedly under Robin (Richard Grayson)’s level of crotch rocket mastery, though.

-Barbara also trains as a hacker and intrusion expert, and is capable of defeating common levels of computer security.
+Barbara also trains as a hacker and computer intrusion expert.
+She is capable of defeating common levels of computer security.

 Whether this version of Batgirl has a photographic memory is unclear.
 Upon re-re-re-reading a specific scene it would seem that she does.

-Though it is not mentioned, it is likely that the following facts still hold in this version :
+Though it is not mentioned, it is likely that the following facts still hold for this version :

 - Barbara’s mother died in a car accident when Babs was 4.